Sun Country Airlines

-Sun Country Airlines is an American ultra-low-cost passenger and cargo airline, and the eleventh largest in the US by passengers carried.
-Based at Minneapolis–Saint Paul International Airport with headquarters on airport property, Sun Country operates more than 120 passenger routes between 94 destinations in the United States, Canada, Mexico, Central America and the Caribbean.
-The airline has focus city operations at Dallas/Fort Worth International Airport and Harry Reid International Airport.
-On the cargo side, Sun Country is a contract cargo operator for Amazon Air.
+Sun Country Airlines is an ultra low-cost airline in the United States.
+Based at Minneapolis–Saint Paul International Airport with headquarters on airport property, Sun Country flies to around 140 destinations in the United States, Canada, Mexico, Central America and the Caribbean.
+The airline also runs significant charter operations and operates cargo for Amazon Air.

 History

 Early years and bankruptcies (1983–2008)

-Sun Country began flight operations in January 1983 with a single Boeing 727-200 jetliner.
-The airline's original staff consisted of sixteen pilots, sixteen flight attendants, three mechanics and one office person.
-A number of the original employees had previously worked for Braniff International Airways, which ceased operations on May 12, 1982.
+Sun Country was incorporated on July 2, 1982 and received its certificate of public necessity and convenience from the Civil Aeronautics Board on January 17, 1983.
+The airline began offering charter service and the first revenue flight took place on January 20, 1983, from Sioux Falls to Las Vegas, using a Boeing 727 aircraft leased from Air Florida.
+The airline's original staff consisted of 16 pilots, 16 flight attendants, three mechanics, and one office person.
+Several of the original employees previously worked for Braniff International Airways, which ceased operations on May 12, 1982.
 The company's founder and first President/CEO was Captain Jim Olsen, who also acted as Chief Pilot.
 His wife, Joan Smith-Olsen, acted as Chief Flight Attendant and Head of Inflight Operations.

 In 1988, its headquarters were located on the grounds of the Minneapolis–Saint Paul International Airport.
+In 1995, Sun Country began offering scheduled flights from Minneapolis to several major cities.
 In 2001, the company suspended operations due to financial troubles.

-In July 2006, the airline was acquired by Petters Group Worldwide and Whitebox Advisors.
+In 2006, the airline was acquired by Petters Group Worldwide and Whitebox Advisors.

-Following the replacement of interim CEO Jay Salmen by Stan Gadek, former CFO of AirTran Airways, Sun Country was nearly finished by the major recession of 2008 and the revelation of financial fraud.
+Following the replacement of interim CEO Jay Salmen by Stan Gadek, former CFO of AirTran Airways, Sun Country nearly went out of business by the Great Recession of 2008 and the revelation that Petters Group Worldwide was operating a $3.25 billion Ponzi scheme.
 The airline furloughed 45 of its 156 pilots and scaled back its summer schedule due to rising fuel costs.
-Sun Country indicated it had hoped to get up to $50 million in loans or other financial help from the state of Minnesota and the airports commission.
-In September 2008 the carrier reduced, and in some cases eliminated, flights to San Francisco and Los Angeles.
-It also began charging for the first checked bag.
-At the end of September 2008, Gadek called for a 50% pay-deferral to all remaining employees.
+In September 2008 the carrier reduced or eliminated flights to San Francisco and Los Angeles.
+It also began charging for passengers' first checked bag.
+At the end of September, Gadek called for a 50% pay deferral to all remaining employees.
 Tom Petters resigned after an FBI probe discovered that the airline had suffered financial fraud on a massive scale.
-Following this, the airline filed for Chapter 11 bankruptcy protection for the second time, on October 6, 2008.
+The airline filed for Chapter 11 bankruptcy protection for the second time on October 6, 2008.